Local Foods for Local Schools

 When did it start?

-The Maine Harvest Lunch was resurrected School 2005 as a statewide event.
+The Maine Harvest Lunch was resurrected in School Year 2005 as a statewide event.
 It was dropped in the late 90s when budget cuts eliminated 50% of the state office Child Nutrition staff.

 Can a School buy locally and not from a major from a supplier?